Bibliotheca Teubneriana: Digital descendants

+Recent variants: italic (Euripides 1995) and upright (Aeschylus 1990; PEG 2004).

 Beginning in the 1990s, the digital production of books has been marked by new digital fonts, sometimes based on Teubner's older traditions.
 In the 1990s, individual editions of Euripides' tragedies were digitally typeset in a font apparently based on the original Teubner cursive.
 There have also been recent innovations in upright type.
 One of these, which may be seen in Bernabé's edition of the Orphica, seems likely to be the current standard for new Teubners from K.G.
 Saur.

+Teubner Greek type based on Griechische Antiqua (Philodemus 1914; Homerus 1962), with a digital descendant (Homerus 2000).